Among-Us-Plugin/docs/docs/docs-home.md

 Below is a guide for installing and configuring AUP to a Minecraft Java server.
 For additional plugin documentation, see [commands.](./commands)

-:::note
+:::warning
 AUP is developed for 1.20.x Minecraft Java servers.
+Using AUP with other versions of Minecraft may result in stability issues.
 :::

 Setting up AUP on your server can be accomplished in three steps: